kwilteam/docs/docs/kuneiform/dml.md

 ## Defining SQL Queries in an Action

 The SQL queries to be executed when the action is called can be defined within the action's body.
 Parameters within the SQL query must be prefixed with $.
 Multiple queries can be included in the same action.
 The two queries will be executed within one transaction, with either all succeeding or all failing.
+All query statements **must** end with a semicolon.
 If queries return results, the final query statement will be returned to the client.

 ```typescript
 // the following queries will be executed transactionally.